Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

           Bridge Result.

-Example showing how Bridge tool can detect multiple loops and loft them in one step.
+Example showing how Bridge tool can detect multiple loops and connect them in one step.

 .. list-table::